kbgraser.com

 • rmp1

-Here is our campsite in Rock Mountain National Park.
+Here is our campsite in Rocky Mountain National Park.
 The skunk is in the left corner of the picture.
 Believe it or not we had all this camping gear, tent, sleeping bags, stove, lantern, clothes and 3 guys in this little car.
 It was a kind of like a clown car or maybe exactly like a clown car.

 • rmp1_1